The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 If you’re a guitarist, you should definitely memorize that a half step corresponds to moving to the fret above or below the one you’re playing, and that a whole step corresponds to moving two frets above or below where you are.

-This makes it easier on you sometimes, since you don’t always have to think about the note you’re playing and the one you’re targeting – many times you can simply think of intervallic distances like this.
+This makes it easier on you sometimes, as you don’t always have to think about the note you’re playing and the one you’re targeting – many times you can simply think of intervallic distances like this.

 The Formula for the Major Scale